 New plan creation

-There is no product configuration synchronization between VNP BSS and Comverse ONE RT.
 ELCOM/VNP will need to create the mobile postpaid product configuration in Comverse ONE RT’s product catalog.
 Comverse will provide product catalog configuration tool.
 The product configuration in the product catalog will contains several step as below

 Above are basic configuration works which will be needed as part of mobile postpaid offer configuration.
 The proposed Comverse ONE RT system will provide rated XDR for all transactions of all mobile postpaid subscribers which are rated and charged in real time.
 Then VNP BSS may no longer need to have detail product configuration configure in the VNP BSS for mobile postpaid environment.
 Or it can be reduce to the basic configuration only.
 This is subject to Elcom/VNP consideration and validation on VNP BSS environment.